lakshmi-intechcode/jng_instr_folder/week1/01_bash_git_fundamentals/bash/README.md

 ***What is the relative path?***

-* A relative path is the path to a file or folder from your current location in the directory
+* A relative path is the path to a file or folder from the current working location in the directory
 * example
 * Current Directory